yasu24/Telling-Story-with-Data/final-project-part1.md

 - GDP for each state and gun industry percentage in GDP

 The first idea will be to focus on which regulation would effectively reduce gun violence.

 Particularly, I am focusing on the gun waiting period, but more beneficial indicators could be found later in the project.

 Also, I couldn't find the trend data for the number of guns possessed, which implies that information is hidden/protected.

 No open data is not data, but facts that who owns the guns.

 On the other hand, research in 2018 shows that there are 392 million guns in the US, but only 1 million guns are registered guns.

 Also, I would like to know if a gun can be an alternative to knives, so to clarify it, I will compare the incident using knives in a country where a gun is not common and the US.

 These situations would lead to being afraid psychologically and buying guns to protect ourselves.

 Moreover, we can compare the percentage of gun homicides ratio out of all homicides with any other countries where guns are not common.

 It might provide the effect of having guns when people have a murderous intent.

 The story is fragmental at this stage, but it can be one story, I believe.

 ## Initial sketches

 Because the volume of data is huge, I decided the struggle and reflect on the idea using Tableau.
-The initial thought was to compare several data gathered and find any relationship between them.
+The initial thought was to compare several data gathered and find any relationship between them, like the example below.

 <img src="RegulationAndIncidents.png" width="800"/>

-As shown below, if any specific regulation were more strict, the number of incidents would be lower, due to the time constraints.
+At the bottom left is the comparison between
 To do that, I will have to focus on more specific parts, rather than considering using general wide data.
+If any specific regulation were more strict, the number of incidents would be lower, due to the time constraints.
 I will go deeper and gather more data in the project Part 2 and Part 3.
 Only the information I found was that gun regulation can be categorized as below.
 ** The number in the bracket indicates the maximum number of regulations in the category, so the total point is 50